rbeckett2/w3gal/index.rst

 .. meta::
       :google-site-verification: 1ubIbnTq0HzUCfA_ZyxXeHAkJtGjW7XYwhMBinMOums
+      :msvalidate.01: C0B31B914FC3B611C6E8198FF4B62417

 w3gal
 =====

 An ATL Server based web-server for hosting ATL Server Web applications on the Windows for Iot Platform (Intel Galileo only)

 W3Gal can be used in place of IIS and ISAPI to host your ATL Server Web Apps.
-For more information on ATL Server, please see http://msdn.microsoft.com/en-us/library/exb5b09w(v=vs.80).aspx and http://atlserver.codeplex.com/ Think of w3gal as an interface between ATL Server and the HTTP Api.
+For more information on ATL Server, please see http://msdn.microsoft.com/en-us/library/exb5b09w(v=vs.80).aspx and http://atlserver.codeplex.com/
 You may also use W3Gal to serve up static content.
 SSL is also supported.
 View https://github.com/rbeckett2/w3gal/blob/master/changelog.txt